Friedhelm Boginski

-Friedhelm Boginski (born 7 November 1955) is a German politician for the Free Democratic Party (FDP) who has been serving as a member of the Bundestag since 2021.
+Friedhelm Boginski (born 7 November 1955) is a German politician for the Free Democratic Party (FDP) who served as a member of the Bundestag from 2021 to 2025.

 Early life and career

 Boginski was born 1955 in the West German city of Bremen and became a teacher.

 Political career

 From 2006 to 2021, Boginski served as mayor of Eberswalde.

 Boginski was elected to the Bundestag in 2021, representing the Uckermark – Barnim I district.
-In parliament, he has since been serving on the Committee on Education and Research.
+In parliament, he served on the Committee on Education and Research.

-In addition to his committee assignments, Boginski is part of the German-Portuguese Parliamentary Friendship Group.
+In addition to his committee assignments, Boginski was part of the German-Portuguese Parliamentary Friendship Group.